Table of contents

 2. Looker Studio (formerly Google Data Studio)

-Looker Studio (Formerly Google Data Studio) is one of the best free report building software.
-With Looker Studio / Data Studio, you can set up connectors to collect and compare your information, configure interactive dashboards, and create visualizations in Explorer — a space to explore the data you’ve collected.
+Looker Studio (Formerly Google Data Studio) is one of the best free report-building tools.
+With Looker Studio, you can set up connectors to collect and compare your information, configure interactive dashboards, and create visualizations in Explorer — a space to explore your collected data.

 You should keep in mind that Looker Studio (Formerly Google Data Studio) has limits on collected data, as well as limits on the number of visual elements per page, and has no official Google support.

-Looker Studio (Formerly Google Data Studio) blends all collected results and performs slower if you have more than two data sources (in comparison to its processing speed with one or two sources).
+Looker Studio (Formerly Google Data Studio) blends all collected results.
+It performs slower if you have more than two data sources (in comparison to its processing speed with one or two sources).

 One option to overcome this issue is to collect all information in a single dataset in Google BigQuery and integrate it with Looker Studio (Formerly Google Data Studio) as a single data source.